 Accepted Types of CFP CE Activities

-Many CE activities are available to meet the CFP CE requirements, like live webinars, in-person seminars, self-paced online courses, and on-demand video courses.
+Many CE activities are available to meet the CFP CE requirements, like live webinars, in-person seminars, self-paced online courses, and on-demand video courses, crafted effortlessly with an intuitive video maker.
 CE activities can be provided directly by the CFP Board or third-party providers.
 The important thing is to ensure that the coursework meets the CFP Board’s guidelines for CE credit.

 In general, there are two types of CE activities that CFP professionals can participate in: in-person or online.